-Indian Ocean Region (IOR) is a board game about current competition and possible near future conflict in that region.
-In the game, up to three players assume the roles of nations (powers) involved in the Indian Ocean Region.
+South China Sea (SCS) is a board game about current competition and possible near future conflict in that region.
+In the game, up to five players assume the roles of: The People's Republic of China (PRC), the United States of America (USA), Malaysia, The Philippines, and Vietnam.
 Through a combination of card play and maneuvering pieces on a map, players strive to advance their own political and military interests to win the game in a contest that may or may not include violent conflict.